 You want to stop worrying about the future + connect with like-minded people.

-Hit the pause button this January.
+Hit the reset button this March.

-Harvard MLK Weekend Online Retreat
+Harvard March Weekend Online Retreat

 A four-day immersion into mindfulness, self-love + deep human connection.